Thousands of students at U of I rely on the Champaign-Urbana buses

 Tech Stack:

-year through their programs to help increase literacy in
+students each year through their programs to help increase

-Philadelphia.
-As a volunteer software engineer for Hack4Impact, I
+literacy in Philadelphia.
+As a volunteer software engineer for

-had the opportunity to work with an incredible team of developers
+Hack4Impact, I had the opportunity to work with an incredible team

-to create a web app for students from fourth through eighth grade.
+of developers to create a web app for students from fourth through

-The app allows students to prepare for Philadelphia READS
+eighth grade.
+The app allows students to prepare for Philadelphia

-Reading Olympics, an annual competition where over 1,500
+READS Reading Olympics, an annual competition where over

-participants form reading teams and put their comprehension to the
+1,500 participants form reading teams and put their comprehension

 source code.